Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade.md

 ## Introduction

 The <Constant name="fusion_engine" /> represents the next evolution of data transformation. dbt has been rebuilt from the ground up but at its most basic, <Constant name="fusion" /> is a new version, and moving to it is the same as upgrading between <Constant name="core" /> versions in the <Constant name="dbt_platform" />.
-Once your project is <Constant name="fusion" />-ready, it's only a matter of pulling a few levers to make the move, but you have some flexibility in how you do so, especially in your development environments.
+Once your project is <Constant name="fusion" /> ready, it's only a matter of pulling a few levers to make the move, but you have some flexibility in how you do so, especially in your development environments.

 :::info Fusion availability

 <Constant name="fusion" /> on the <Constant name="dbt_platform" /> is currently in `Private preview`.
 Enabling it for your account depends on your plan:

 - **Enteprise and Enterprise+ plans:** Contact your account manager to enable <Constant name="fusion" /> for your environment.
-- **Developer and Starter plans:** Complete the steps in the [Part 1: Prepare for upgrade](/guides/prepare-fusion-upgrade) guide to become <Constant name="fusion" />-eligible and it will be enabled for your account automatically.
+- **Developer and Starter plans:** Complete the steps in the [Part 1: Prepare for upgrade](/guides/prepare-fusion-upgrade) guide to become <Constant name="fusion" /> eligible and it will be enabled for your account automatically.

 :::